 The search wasn’t a quick one; it took countless pleas before I managed to convince God that I was completely serious.
 When the disciple is ready, the guru will come.
 And over a decade later, I was finally, finally ready.
 And the guru came.

 It was during the summer of 2015 that God finally put the key into my hand: Autobiography of a Yogi.
 With no understanding of why, I was instantly drawn to him.
-Although, to be perfectly honest, at the time I wasn’t even sure that he was a he.
-And the name Paramahansa Yogananda did nothing to clear up the mystery.
+Although to be perfectly honest, at the time I wasn’t even sure that he was a he, and the name Paramahansa Yogananda did nothing to clear up the mystery.
 All I knew was that I was mesmerized by his photo.
-I remember walking through the kitchen, holding up the book, with an Isn’t he the most beautiful human you’ve ever seen?
+I remember walking through the kitchen and holding up the book with an Isn’t he the most beautiful human you’ve ever seen?
 The girls laughed at me; just Mom on another one of her spiritual binges.
-But, inexplicably, he glowed.
+But inexplicably, he glowed.
 Couldn’t they see that?
 (Later they did.)
 His wordy ways thrilled the wordiness in me, and I read his book with eyes-closed, fingers-crossed hope.

 And even though I wanted one–had been wanting one–the whole concept felt completely unattainable.
 Travel plans to India definitely weren’t in my future, and eventually I put the book down in pure frustration.
 And anger.
 I was pretty ticked off to be led this close, only to be disappointed once again.
 So I shoved the book back into my bookcase, unfinished, and continued my search.